Simply Irresistible (song)

-"Simply Irresistible" is the first single released by English rock singer Robert Palmer from the 1988 studio album Heavy Nova.

-In 1988, the song reached No. 2 on the Billboard Hot 100 singles chart, being denied the top spot for two weeks by Guns N' Roses' "Sweet Child o' Mine."
-It was No. 1 on the Billboard Hot Mainstream Rock Tracks chart for three weeks.
-It also earned Palmer his second Grammy Award the following year, and the song was nominated for the Brit Award for Best British Single.

-Cash Box called it a "hard charging power-guitar fueled rocker."
+"Simply Irresistible" is a song by English rock singer Robert Palmer, released as the lead single from his ninth studio album, Heavy Nova in May 1988.
+The song reached No. 2 on the US Billboard Hot 100 chart and topped the Billboard Album Rock Tracks chart for three weeks.
+It earned Palmer his second Grammy Award the following year, and the song was nominated for the Brit Award for Best British Single.
+Cash Box called the song a "hard charging power-guitar fueled rocker".

 Music video

 The music video was directed by British fashion photographer Terence Donovan and shows Palmer surrounded by numerous women, all with the same heavy makeup and sweptback hair style.
-The video features women that Palmer met while visiting the Kentucky Derby (Karen Aubrey McElfresh, Kim Jones and Cheryl Day).
+The video features women that Palmer met while visiting the Kentucky Derby (Karen Aubrey McElfresh, Kim Jones, Cheryl Day and Betty-Jo Cox).